wences-sanchez/Knowledge-Base/pages/The Midnight Library (highlights).md

 		- #[[mind]]
 	- -
 	- -
 	- Choose the best life.
-Your best life!!! #card
+Your best life!!! #car
 		- ‘Never underestimate the big importance of small things.’
 This was useful, as it turned out.
 		- ([Location 2746](https://readwise.io/to_kindle?action=open&asin=B08543NK7K&location=2746))
 		- #[[mind]]